 As detailed by Joyce and Rankin (2010), the APA responded to psychologists' demands for higher ethical standards within the field in several ways.
 First, in 1940, they charged an ethics committee to review and respond to charges of ethical misconduct.
-Members of the APA could mail in complaints for the committee to investigate with potential consequences for egregious violations (e.g., expulsion from the field via public advertisement).
-Committee members acknowledged the importance of the effort as well as the inherent challenges of distinguishing ethical from unethical professional behavior without a codified set of conduct standards to guide them.
-Subsequently, a standards committee was formed to prepare the profession's first code of conduct (e.g., Sinclair, 2020).
+Members of APA could mail in complaints for the committee to investigate and to potentially enforce consequences for egregious violations (e.g., expulsion from the field via public advertisement).
+Committee members acknowledged inherent challenges of distinguishing ethical from unethical professional behavior without a codified set of conduct standards to guide them, reversing course on their recommendation just three years earlier to wait and issue a code after applications of psychology became more refined and widespread.
+The APA formally revised its mission to serve the interests of applied psychologists as well as researchers in 1945.

+Leaders of the APA responded to a confluence of variables (e.g., difficulty addressing instances of unethical conduct without codified standards or processes; human rights concerns in the wake of World War II) by forming a standards committee to prepare the profession's first code of conduct (e.g., Sinclair, 2020).
 The committee adopted a critical incident approach that involved surveying 7500 applied psychologists about experiences in which they perceived ethical implications of their professional decisions (APA, 1953).
-Committee members used the survey results to develop six categories of responsibility for professional psychologists (e.g., psychologist-client relationships, psychologists' role in society) that were iteratively revised for four years culminating with the 1953 publication of the first set of ethical standards for psychologists.
-This APA Code addressed ethical responsibilities for psychologists in the areas of public responsibility; client relationships; teaching; research; writing and publishing; and professional relationships.
+Committee members then used survey results to inductively develop six categories of responsibility for professional psychologists (e.g., psychologist-client relationships, psychologists' role in society).
+Each section of the Code was drafted by an individual committee member, revised by subject matter experts, and published in the American Psychologist for public comment.
+More than four years of iterative, empirically-grounded work culminated with the 1953 publication of the first set of ethical standards for psychologists.
+The first APA Code addressed the following areas of ethical responsibility for psychologists: public responsibility; client relationships; teaching; research; writing and publishing; and professional relationships.
 Each section included principles of conduct as well as illustrations informed by member-nominated critical incidents.
 Subsequent revisions of the APA Code moved toward brevity with an emphasis on aspirational values rather than comprehensive rules and examples from the field (Joyce & Rankin, 2010).
 Psychologists' adoption of the initial ethics code and establishment of early credentialing and ethics enforcement systems (e.g., licensing boards) constitute milestones for the protection of consumers and the professional integrity of the field.